allenai/hyper-task-descriptions/README.md

 `pip install -e .` should work.
 If not, the main two dependencies are [`t5x`](https://github.com/google-research/t5x) and [`promptsource`](https://github.com/bigscience-workshop/promptsource), which you can find installation instructions for at the links.
 Note we don't need to run the interface bundled with promptsource, so you can safely ignore the python 3.7 requirement.

+**N.B.
+If you want to run locally without cached tasks (e.g. you might be changing the preprocessing) then you'll need to make the changes made in [this seqio PR](https://github.com/google/seqio/pull/153) in your copy of seqio.**

 ### TPU installation

 Please install t5x using the instructions found [here](https://github.com/google-research/t5x#installation) - there are some TPU-specific things to install with T5X.
 Afterwards, install promptsource.